 What do compensation consultants do for nonprofits?

-Compensation consultants offer a fairly wide range of services to organizations of all sectors.
+Compensation consultants offer a wide range of services to organizations of all sectors.
 For nonprofit organizations, these services typically include:

 - Overall compensation strategy development